Project Shiro

 Pedagogical Documentation

-Is your team in search of deepening everyday research with groups of children?We can start conversations with pedagogical documentation.
+Pedagogical documentation is a way of listening attentively to the children and celebrating the experiences you shared with them.We can start conversations with pedagogical documentation.
 Having lively experiences of children at heart, we will discover:

 Why documentation?